ElementAstro/atom-docs/src/content/docs/en/algorithm/error_calibration.md

 ---
-title: Advanced Error Calibration Library
+title: Error Calibration
-description: Comprehensive documentation for the Advanced Error Calibration Library in the atom::algorithm namespace, including methods for linear and polynomial calibration, residual analysis, outlier detection, and cross-validation.
+description: Comprehensive for the Advanced Error Calibration Library in the atom::algorithm namespace, including methods for linear and polynomial calibration, residual analysis, outlier detection, and cross-validation.
 ---

-# Advanced Error Calibration Library

-## Overview

-The Advanced Error Calibration Library is part of the `atom::algorithm` namespace and provides a comprehensive set of tools for error calibration, analysis, and validation.
-This library is designed to work with floating-point data types and includes methods for linear and polynomial calibration, residual analysis, outlier detection, and cross-validation.

 ## Table of Contents